ravenlocke/aoc/README.md

-# aoc
+# Rust solutions to Advent of Code (AoC) 2024
-Advent of code solutions
+Rust solutions to Avent of Code (AoC) 2024.